Sweet, simple, luscious glazed lemon poppy seed bundt cake to bring sunshine to even the coldest of days.

 - Make Ahead & Freezing Instructions: Prepare cake and syrup through step 6.
 Cover the cake tightly and refrigerate for up to 2 days or freeze up to 2 months.
 The flavor will be amazing after this time!
 Bring to room temperature and continue with step 7.

-- Flour: 3 cups sifted cake flour work here instead of using the mix of all-purpose flour and cornstarch.
+- Flour: 3 cups cake flour work here instead of using the mix of all-purpose flour and cornstarch.

 - Room Temperature Ingredients: Room temperature ingredients mix together more easily, evenly, and ensure a uniform texture in the cake.